jnozzi/cocoadev.com/markdown/MDItem.md

 ----

-kMDItemTextContent attribute can't be obtained from General/MDItemRef.
-So I wrote this code, General/SpotlightTextContentRetriever
+kMDItemTextContent attribute can't be obtained from MDItemRef.
+So I wrote this code, SpotlightTextContentRetriever

 It parses mdimport -L command to find mdimporter plugins, then compare the bundle identifier of each plugin and the target file's handler identifier.

-This code is used in General/SpotInside http://www.oneriver.jp/
+This code is used in SpotInside http://www.oneriver.jp/

 //
-//  General/SpotlightTextContentRetriever.h
+//  SpotlightTextContentRetriever.h
-//  General/SpotInside
+//  SpotInside
 //
 //  Created by Masatoshi Nishikata on 06/11/22.
 //  Copyright 2006 www.oneriver.jp.
 All rights reserved.